fabianleeaws/beanstalkcicd/doc-module-00.md

 ### 1.3 Create a CodeCommit repository

-1. Run this command to create a repository
+1. Run this command to create a repository in Singapore region

 ```
 $aws codecommit create-repository --repository-name <your repo name> --region ap-southeast-1